Interprofessional Spiritual Care Education Curriculum [ISPEC©] (In-person)

 - Attendees receive a one-year post-course mentorship from leading faculty to help with goal development and implementation.

-- Certificate of completion, continuing education credits: The George Washington University School of Medicine and Health Sciences is accredited by the Accreditation Council for Continuing Medical Education (ACGME) to provide continuing education credits to physicians and nurses.
+- Certificate of completion, continuing education credits: The George Washington University School of Medicine and Health Sciences is accredited by the Accreditation Council for Continuing Medical Education (ACGME) to provide continuing education credits to physicians, nurses, and physician assistants.
 Other attendees receive a certificate of completion to submit to their accrediting bodies for consideration of credits.

 - Course syllabus and resources.